 Failure to pay support can result in a driver’s license suspension.
 See Florida family law 61.13016.
 Further, under Florida Statute 61.13015, the payor’s professional license can be suspended as well.
 However, the suspension can be stopped if it would result in irreparable harm to the payor and not help collect payment.
 Additionally, the court may refuse to suspend a license if there is a good faith effort to make payments.

 Contempt For Failure To Pay Child Support

-On the other hand, the burden for civil contempt is much easier to satisfy.
-Civil contempt only requires there be an existing order of support that has not been paid timely.
+On the other hand, the burden of civil contempt is much easier to satisfy.
+Civil contempt only requires there to be an existing order of support that has not been paid timely.
 Even though the burden is lower, there may still be defenses to contempt.
 For instance, showing that due to circumstances beyond their control, they no longer have the ability to tender the payments may avoid contempt.
 For this defense to apply, the defendant must prove the failure to pay is unintentional.
-Further, the payor must also prove the inability to pay is due to an intervening circumstance not contemplated at the time of the original order.
+Further, the payor must also prove that the inability to pay is due to an intervening circumstance not contemplated at the time of the original order.

 Consult an Experienced Family Law Firm in Florida

 The attorneys at Florida Law Advisers, P.A., have years of experience advocating for and against child support.
 We understand how important these matters are and fight hard for our clients.
 If you need help with a child support program, call us at (800) 990-7763 to request a free consultation with a Florida family attorney over the phone for your convenience.